arikno/Deutsche-Boerse-dbg-pds/README.md

 ### EUREX

-Deutsche Börse Public Dataset contains trade data since the 2014-01-02 aggregated into one-minute time bins into the Open/High/Low/Close (OHLC) format.
-Additional number of trades and the number of traded contracts.
+The EUREX dataset contains trade data since the 2014-01-02 aggregated into one-minute time bins following the Open/High/Low/Close (OHLC) format.
+Additional number of trades and the number of traded contracts are provided.

+The dataset contains a couple of fields to identfy the contract traded:
+* ProductName         ProductName follows the naming convention on http://www.eurexchange.com (sometimes also called MarketSegment)
+*	Underlying          ShortName of underlying, if an exiting index or trading product, otherwise empty
+* UnderlyingIsin      ISIN of underlying, if underlying is a trading product, otherwise empty
+* Currency            Currency of the traded derivative
+* Instrument          Type of instrument (FUT future, OPT option, MLEG calendar spread, other complex instruments are excluded)
+* Maturity
+* Strike/PutOrCall
+* MLEG
+* version
+* SecurityId

 ### XETRA